APPLYING FOR CERTIFICATION

 Step 2: Review the National Quality Standards and Code of Ethics

-The next step is to become familiar with the National Quality Standards as well as the Code of Ethics.
+The step two is to become familiar with the National Quality Standards and the Code of Ethics.
 The application process is designed to verify that your organization is meeting these standards.
 You are also expected to adhere to the Code of Ethics.